OpenSourceLAN/steam-discover/README.md

 to save the data.
 You can also enable Redis to enable the usage of the live updating graph (see next section)

+### Data Sinks

+In the configuration file, you can specify a number of places to send data (sinks).
+These are currently:

+* Postgres
+* Redis
+* UDP

+You can specify each one multiple times if, eg, you want to send to multiple UDP ports for whatever reason.

+Using Postgres, you will need to initialise a database with the `dbinit.sql` script.

+The Redis sink is currently used for the visualiser (see below), so only sends a very limited subset of data to the pub/sub queue.
+If someone asks, I'll make it send all data to configurable pub/sub queues too.

+I plan to add TCP and Syslog in the near future.

 ### Live updating graph

 The `visualiser` directory contains another small app that provides a web page